Lele Pono

 No analysis available

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-Listings repeatedly mention in-unit laundry and stack washer/dryers, but there is no statement that community laundry exists on every floor.
+I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-specific laundry references.
+The listings mention in-unit laundry in several places, but nothing indicates community laundry facilities on every floor.

 MLS checkbox data shows parking present in all 20/20 current listings.
 Public remarks repeatedly reference covered stalls, guest parking, garage stalls and storage near parking (e.g., '1 covered parking', 'ample guest parking', 'garaged parking stall'), which confirms building-level parking is offered and widely advertised by multiple agents.